DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-ToMatt0/README.md

 ####learning log
--truth tables
+- truth tables
--logical connectives
+- logical connectives
--a lot of what we learn will be similar to that in logic circuits -YOU NEED to take notes in this class
+- a lot of what we learn will be similar to that in logic circuits
+- YOU NEED to take notes in this class
--logical equivalences
+- logical equivalences